Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 4. [Redis Graph](https://redis.io/docs/stack/graph/)
 5. [PostgreSQL Apache Age](https://age.apache.org/age-manual/master/intro/overview.html)

-Finnally we choose to use Azure SQL Database, because:
+Finally, we chose to use Azure SQL Database because:

-* It's an Azure managed relational database servcie with graph capabilities.
+* It's an Azure managed relational database service with graph capabilities.
-* It's easy to get started since we are farmiliar with SQL Server or Azure SQL Database.
+* It's easy to get started since we are familiar with SQL Server or Azure SQL Database.
 * We'll also benefit from using Transact-SQL since the graph database is based on SQL Database.

 ### Graph Design